France: Return of the king

 The government has decided to radicalize its position towards its electorate: no compromise is expected.

-– It’s a declaration of social war, in their minds it was remarkably that simple.
+It’s a declaration of social war, in their minds it was remarkably that simple.
 For almost two weeks, spontaneous demonstrations/gatherings have been multiplying, massively followed by the population and particularly suppressed by the police.
-The speech was perceived as contempt for the working class (as a ‘smicard’, a speech over the ground) this certainly explains the great mobilization of the last days’ – Jeune Communist de Nord member Peter Noam tells me.
+The speech was perceived as contempt for the working class (as a ‘smicard’, a speech over the ground) this certainly explains the great mobilization of the last days’ — Jeune Communist de Nord member Peter Noam tells me.

-Militants of the CGT and other trade unions continue to demand a return to exit from the labor market for all workers at the age of 60 in retirement and an anticipated exit at 55 or 50 in the case of particularly difficult jobs.
-In public opinion, most citizens now favor refusing to raise the retirement age and lowering it to 60.
+Militants of the CGT and other trade unions continue to demand a return to exit the labour market for all workers at the age of 60 in retirement and an anticipated exit at 55 or 50 in the case of particularly difficult jobs.
+In public opinion, most citizens now favour refusing to raise the retirement age and lowering it to 60.
 This is therefore possible and affordable, as several avenues have been identified, whether it is the gain in equal pay for men and women, which generates additional social security contributions of more than €5 billion, the reduction of abuses in employers’ social security, which accounts for €100 billion per year, or employment and wage policies that create additional resources, numerous activists and trade unionists tell me.

 Every day new cities are joining the revolt, it has a trade union-worker dimension, but environmentalists and environmental activists are also joining in.